nickpegg/nickpegg.com/README.md

 # nickpegg.com

-This is the source for my personal website.
+This is the source for my personal website, which is powered by a static site generator I wrote called [Posty](https://github.com/nickpegg/posty).

-It's currently a work in progress and not yet live.
-All of the blog post and page metadata will eventually live here.